 Before you start to clear up, you should:

-- find out if it’s safe to return to your property
+- find out if it’s safe to return to your home

-- speak to your insurance company to find out if they will organise for professional cleaners to clear up your home
+- ask your insurance company if they will organise professional cleaners to clean your home

 Before you start clearing up:

-- check that the electricity supply has been switched off at the mains
+- check that the electricity supply is switched off at the mains

 - if you aren’t sure the electricity is turned off, get a qualified person to do this